icanfreaku/politician_blog/docs/design/project-mvp.md

     Then he will see a list with the TOP 10 most popular politicians

-3. **As a user I want to see a rank of all politicians by popularity(number of articles and tweets), sentiment(negative, positive and neutral) and corruption(number of articles and tweets talking about corruption)**
+3. **As a user I want to see a rank of all politicians by popularity(number of articles and tweets), sentiment(negative, positive and neutral) and number of articles related to corruption(number of articles and tweets talking about corruption)**

     Given a user goes to the politicians360 website
     When they click on the Rank link